nasro-bay/Stationi-Scraper/README.md

 - Ensure compliance with local data protection laws
 ### Disclaimer

+- This dataset is not affiliated with or endorsed by OuedKniss.com.
+- Collected for educational and research purposes only.
-This scraper is not affiliated with or endorsed by OuedKniss.com.
-Use responsibly and in accordance with the website's terms of service.
+- Use at your own responsibility and in accordance with the website’s terms of service.

 ## Contributing

 Feel free to submit issues, fork the repository, and create pull requests for any improvements.